 If you only have a weekend in Charleston, you will want to experience a great deal in a short amount of time.
 This means that choosing where to stay is really important!
 Be sure to pick accommodation in central Charleston as it will allow you to see and do so much more.

 To be within easy reach of most major landmarks and attractions in this city, consider staying in Downtown Charleston.
 This is the most famous and historic part of the city.
-Here are some of the best hotels in Charleston for your weekend getaway.
+Here you can find some of the best vacation rentals in Charleston for your weekend getaway.

 Our Favorite Hostel – Charleston’s NotSo Hostel